nrepl/nrepl/README.md

 ### "Installation" <a name="installing"/>

 nREPL is available in Maven central.
-Add this `:dependency` to your Leiningen `project.clj`:
+Add this to your Leiningen `project.clj` `:dependencies`:

 ```clojure
 [org.clojure/tools.nrepl "0.2.2"]